-- \5 The decline in short-term bank loans compared with the same period in the previous fiscal year resulted from repayments. - \6 The increase in accounts payable-others from the third quarter last fiscal year can mainly be attributed to advertising expense and maintenance fee debts and liabilities related to the purchase of licenses. - \7 Income tax payable fell compared with the previous fiscal year because the Company's interim tax payment was larger than in the previous fiscal year. - \8 The increase in other current liabilities from a year earlier was mainly due to growth in the debt related to the settlement services for Yahoo!
-Shopping and advances on listing advertising. - \9 The increase in other long-term liabilities from a year earlier primarily resulted from application of the Accounting Standard for Asset Retirement Obligations, and booking the obligations.
+- 5 The year-on-year increase in accounts payable-trade resulted principally from an increase in TAC along with the growth in listing advertising revenue. - 6 The decline in short-term bank loans compared with the same period in the previous fiscal year resulted from repayments. - 7 The increase in accounts payable-other from the first quarter last fiscal year was mainly attributed to growth in affiliate expenses related to Yahoo!
+Auctions and other services and to growth in the use of Yahoo!
+Points in the stores. - 8 Income taxes payable were higher compared with the same quarter last year because of receiving a correction notice for income taxes.

+- 9 The increase in other current liabilities from a year earlier was mainly due to growth in the debt of Yahoo! ezPay and the advance on listing advertising. - 10 The increase in other long-term liabilities from a year earlier primarily resulted from application of the Accounting Standard for Asset Retirement Obligations, and booking the obligations.